opsnull/blog.opsnull.com/content/rust/tracing/index.md

 核心概念：

-1. Span：To record the flow of execution through a program, tracing introduces the concept of spans.
+1.  `Span` ：To record the flow of execution through a program, tracing introduces the concept of spans.
 Unlike a log line that represents a moment in time, a span represents `a period of time` with a beginning and an end.
 When a program begins executing in a context or performing a unit of work, it `enters that context’s span`, and when it stops executing in that context, it `exits the span`.
 The span in which a thread is currently executing is referred to as that thread’s `current span`.
     ```rust
        use tracing::{span, Level};
        let span = span!(Level::TRACE, "my_span"); // Level 和 Span id（name）